thunder/thunder_schema/documentation.md

         // Call the parent resolver first.
         parent::registerResolvers($registry);

-        // This adds all the page interface fields to the resolver,
+        // This adds all the Page interface fields to the resolver,
         $this->resolvePageInterfaceFields('MyContentType');

         // Now we add field resolvers for our new fields.
 In this case we simply get